-US plans to monitor $6bn to Iran.
+Iran prisoner swap: US says it can monitor the $6bn.
 Experts are sceptical

 "It's impossible to measure where the term 'humanitarian' ends and something malign or sinister starts in terms of transactions," he said.

 Democratic Senate Intelligence Committee chairman Mark Warner told CBS News on Sunday that he could not defend the deal.
-"Obviously money is fungible," he said, adding that he does not understand what "guardrails" have been placed on the money by the US.
+"Obviously money is fungible," he said, adding that he does not understand what "guardrails" have been placed on the cash by the US.

 Mr Vatanka told BBC News that the recent release forms part of a larger trend of Iran using imprisoned dual nationals to secure the release of frozen funds.